cloudeight/style-guidelines/css/README.md

 Reference subjects should:

+- Have an empty line above
+    - Unless it is the first line of a block
 - Be on a new line
 - Have the first letter of the reference text inline with one another